Supported models

 |---|---|---|---|---|---|---|

-Under active evaluation (not yet in catalogue)
+Under active evaluation (not in the catalogue)

 | Model | Params | License | Status |